 Interrupt Source Priority Vector

-External interrupt 0 1 04H
+External Interrupt 1 04H

-External interrupt 1 2 08H
+Timer/Event Counter 0 Overflow 2 08H

-Timer/Event Counter 0 overflow 3 0CH
+Timer/Event Counter 1 Overflow 3 0CH

-Timer/Event Counter 1 overflow 4 10H
+A/D Converter Interrupt 4 10H

-Time base interrupt 5 14H
+I C Bus Interrupt 5 14H

-Real time clock interrupt 6 18H

-The Timer/Event Counter 0 interrupt request flag (T0F), external interrupt 1 request flag (EIF1), external interrupt 0 request flag (EIF0), enable Timer/Event Counter 0 interrupt bit (ET0I), enable external interrupt 1 bit (EEI1), enable external interrupt 0 bit (EEI0) and enable master interrupt bit (EMI) make up of the Interrupt Control register 0 (INTC0) which is located at 0BH in the RAM.
-The real time clock interrupt request flag (RTF), time base interrupt request flag (TBF), Timer/Event Counter 1 interrupt request flag (T1F), enable real time clock interrupt bit (ERTI), and enable time base interrupt bit (ETBI), enable Timer/Event Counter 1 interrupt bit (ET1I) on the other hand, constitute the Interrupt Control register 1 (INTC1) which is located at 1EH in the RAM.
-EMI, EEI0, EEI1, ET0I, ET1I, ETBI and ERTI are all used to control the enable/disable status of interrupts.
+The Timer/Event Counter 0/1 interrupt request flag (T0F, T1F), external interrupt request flag (EIF), A/D converter request flag (ADF), the IC Bus interrupt request flag (HIF), enable timer/event counter bit (ET0I, ET1I), enable external interrupt bit (EEI), enable A/D converter interrupt bit (EADI), enable IC Bus interrupt bit (EHI) and enable master interrupt bit (EMI) constitute an interrupt control register 0 (INTC0) and an interrupt control register 1 (INTC1) which are located at 0BH and 1EH in the data memory.
+EMI, EEI, ET0I, ET1I, EADI, EHI are used to control the enabling/disabling of interrupts.
 These bits prevent the requested interrupt from being serviced.
-Once the interrupt request flags (RTF, TBF, T0F, T1F, EIF1, EIF0) are all set, they remain in the INTC1 or INTC0 respectively until the interrupts are serviced or cleared by a software instruction.
+Once the interrupt request flags (T0F, T1F, EIF, ADF.
+HIF) are set, they will remain in the INTC0 and INTC1 register until the interrupts are serviced or cleared by a software instruction.

-It is recommended that a program should not use the "CALL subroutine" within the interrupt subroutine.
-It's because interrupts often occur in an unpredictable manner or require to be serviced immediately in some applications.
-During that period, if only one stack is left, and enabling the interrupt is not well controlled, operation of the "call" in the interrupt subroutine may damage the original control sequence.
+It is recommended that a program does not use the "CALL subroutine" within the interrupt subroutine.
+Interrupts often occur in an unpredictable manner or need to be serviced immediately in some applications.
+If only one stack is left and enabling the interrupt is not well controlled, the original control sequence will be damaged once the "CALL" operates in the interrupt subroutine.